Architecture Agnostic Neural Networks: Conclusion

 \section{Conclusion}

-In this paper, we create a stochastic search and succeed algorithm to identify architecture agnostic neural networks and families of AANNs.
+In this paper, we create a stochastic search and succeed algorithm to show: (i) The first demonstration of artificial, architecture agnostic neural networks (AANNs), that retain biological plausibility.
+AAAN refers to a family of networks that are functionally similar but architecturally distinct. (ii) That network families with common architectural properties share similar accuracies and structural properties. (iii) That moving in the architecture manifold improves performance with both randomly initialized and backpropagation trained models.
 In the process we generate an original sparse binary network and then explore its neighbors through the architecture manifold.
 Our stochastic exploration is inspired by developmental stochastic pruning and biological network's ability to maintain high-performance on tasks performed while undergoing pruning.

+In the future, we plan to survey the architecture manifold by appending principles from simulated annealing to our SENSE algorithm.
+In addition, we would like to assess the generalizability of sparse binary networks as well as its effectiveness during transfer learning.
+Finally, we believe that utilizing the network families in ensembles would lead to robust performance both within and across tasks.

-We believe that by optimizing sparse binary neural networks architectures we will eventually be able to uncover more broad principles of neural network architectures and move the community away from hand-crafted architectures.
+By optimizing sparse binary neural networks architectures we will eventually be able to uncover more broad principles of neural network architectures and move the community away from hand-crafted architectures.
 In addition to uncovering neural principles, there is the additional advantage that sparse binary networks consume less power and utilize less memory making them a suitable model class to operate on edge devices.